-The EEF Grant Application Cycle for School Year 2019-2020 is now closed.
+The EEF Grant Application Cycle for School Year 2020-21 is now open.

 –EEF aligns its resources to help schools achieve their educational goals.

 –EEF supports district-wide strategic initiatives.

 –EEF values equity in educational programming and opportunities.

 Applications from schools must be submitted on school application forms through each school’s administrator.